How to Combine Retirement Accounts

-There are many different types of retirement accounts.
-It can get confusing to keep track of what you have and how it is invested when you have a lot of different accounts.
-Can your retirement accounts be combined into one account?
-Probably!
-Most of the time you can combine quite a few and usually, it makes sense but it depends on what types of accounts you have.
+It can get confusing to keep track of how much money you have and how it is invested when you have a lot of different retirement accounts.
+For the most part, you can combine them, though certain restrictions apply.

-In general, accounts that function in a similar way can be combined once you are retired.
-The first 7 items on the list below work in a similar way.
-When you deposit money it is tax deductible; when you take money out it will be reported on your tax return as taxable income.
-If you have a few different accounts from the first 7 items on the list, those can be combined into one IRA account.
-This process of combining accounts is called an IRA rollover or transfer.
+In general, accounts that function in a similar way can easily be combined without any tax penalty.
+The first seven items in the list below are all funded with pre-tax money; when you withdraw money for retirement, it will be taxed.
+If you have a few different accounts from the first seven items in the list, those can be combined into one IRA account.
+This process of combining accounts into an IRA is called an IRA rollover.

 - SIMPLE IRA